18F/data-federation-project/README.md

 -   Protect against redundancy by aligning the efforts of the U.S. Data Federation with other efforts across government, such as the work of the Federal Data Strategy and the mandates of the Evidence Act and Open Government Data Act
 -   Pitched for Phase 4 funding to leverage the completion of ReVal and the momentum of the U.S. Data Federation work to support a long-term vision and strategic plan for a user-centered, maximally-effective resources.data.gov

-**Phase 4** (October 2019-ongoing)
+**Phase 4** (October 2019-April 2020)

-Team: Phil Ashlock, Mike Gintz, Julia Lindpaintner, Amy Mok, Princess Ojiaku, James Tranovich
+*Team: Phil Ashlock, Mike Gintz, Julia Lindpaintner, Amy Mok, Princess Ojiaku, James Tranovich*
 -   Collaborated with resources.data.gov stakeholders (GSA, OMB, OGIS) to identify likely audience and begin to define a long-term vision of success for the resource repository
 -   Conducted interviews with over 30 people across 14 agencies, including 5 Chief Data Officers, data scientists, organizers of internal open data working groups, Federal Data Strategy detailees, and many others involved in their agency’s data governance or data management efforts
 -   Outlined a long-term vision for the U.S. Data Federation as the content strategy team underpinning resources.data.gov and plans to prototype this approach during Phase 4

-## Recommendations

-The recommendation in the pitch for Phase 4 funding was to take advantage of a unique opportunity: government-wide efforts to support open data and federated data efforts are converging at GSA and within data.gov in particular.
-Rather than limiting Phase 4 to the completion of ReVal, we recommended also using Phase 4 to unite the efforts behind the U.S. Data Federation and resources.data.gov.

-## Next steps

-After conducting research with the stakeholders and audience for resources.data.gov, we saw an opportunity for a long-term practical manifestation of the U.S. Data Federation as the content strategy team underpinning resources.data.gov.
-We look forward to using the remainder of Phase 4 funding to prototype the team, content sourcing, and content structure for the resource repository.
+-   Reviewed all content and implemented new information architecture, navigation, and functionality in response to user research in order to make resources in the repository maximally discoverable
+-   Prototyped the process of abstracting agency-specific resources to make them more broadly useful to other agencies

 ## References and deliverables